ukaea/ReMKiT1D-Python/README.md

 ## Testing

 Tests automatically run several example scripts, and these need to be pulled from the examples directory.
 To run tests using pytest run `bash ./test.sh` from the root directory.
 Any command line arguments will be passed on to pytest.
+To skip tests requiring latex add `--exclude_latex_tests` flag to the above call.

 ## Repository structure